delphix/mold/README.md

 where `/path/to/mold` is an absolute path to `mold` exectuable.
-In the above example, we use `clang` as a linker driver as it can always take the `-fuse-ldd` option.
+In the above example, we use `clang` as a linker driver as it can always take the `-fuse-ld` option.
 If your GCC is recent enough to recognize the option, you may be able to remove the `linker = "clang"` line.

 ```toml